top of page

 The problem that any type of automation is trying to solve is the human problem.
 This view-point is consistent throughout autonomous trucking developers.

 Aurora expects this cycle to consolidate the self-driving industry with “winner takes most dynamics.”
 Aurora Trucking even want so far to compare this massive economic potential to the digitalization of advertising where Google and Facebook now dominate over 70 percent of the advertising market.
+That comparison is alarming and underscores the severity of this issue, with the effects that outcome would have on the labor market and rural communities who could be disproportionately impacted by this technology.

 Aurora believes that autonomous trucks will create a "virtuous cycle."
 This means that it will create a domino effect in the market where autonomous trucks will create their own demand based on their speed and cost savings.

 The other advantage that self driving trucks have is that they won’t have to be restricted by Hours of Service regulations.
-They are being advertised to opperate around the clock.
+They are being advertised to operate around the clock.
 The utilization rate of autonomous trucks will be up to 2.5 times higher than a human driven truck.
-The implication here is that 1,000 autonomous trucks could be able to do the work of 2,000 to 2,500 human drivers.
-This capability, coupled with fuel and labor cost savings, risks flooding the market with cheap freight.
+Auroras recent investor presentation from February of 2025 echoes that same prediction.
+The implication here is that 1,000 autonomous trucks could be able to do the work of over 2,000 human drivers.

 "Transportation is one of the largest sectors of the economy globally and has the potential to create enormous value for investors as it becomes automated," said Aurora Trucking in their 2021 Investor presentation.
 In this slide Aurora is comparing the monopolization of advertising to the potential of autonomous trucking.